ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 The challenge?
 I _never_ remember how to do it.
 So...to stop that I recently took a few notes 📝 while I fixed a GitHub security issue related to my blog.
 Below are some command line tools that I ran while debugging and fixing.
 I plan to update this post over time.

 This is meant to be notes and helpful information, not the gospel.
-Use discretion when using 😀.
+Use discretion if/when using 😀.

 **TL;DR**